Elleined/docker-notes/README.md

 # Docker Disadvantage

 # Docker Architecture
-- Dockerfile
+- #### Dockerfile
+- It contains a set of instructions that Docker follows to build the image.
+- It Automate the process of building a reproducible and consistent environment for your application.

-- Docker Image
+- #### Docker Image
+- It is the application code + required dependencies.

 - Docker Registry
 - Docker Container